reviewboard/rb-presentations/slides/linkedin2010/slides.rst

 * Requires Google Chrome or Google Gears right now

-* By 1.5, will support modern browsers using HTML 5
+* By 1.5 beta 1, will require modern browsers using HTML 5

 ==============================